 So in fact there is no “nest” to speak of but rather a group of stink bugs that are hibernating (to keep warm) close to your window.
 And since they naturally seek warm air, if you allow them to live on the exterior of the home, inevitably some will be seen inside as they move toward the warmest part of your house.

-So if you want them gone from inside, you’ll need to start spraying all cracks and crevices with Dforce or Phantom aerosol.
-Either product will provide immediate control of stink bugs; the Dforce is quicker acting but has an odor.
-Phantom will take a day or two for the stink bugs to die but it’s odorless and goes on dry making it the best choice for inside treatments.
+So if you want them gone from inside, you’ll need to start spraying all cracks and crevices with FS MP aerosol.
+FS MP will provide immediate control of stink bugs; the FS MP is quicker acting but has an odor but it will keep them out of all treated areas.

 Now if you want them off your home altogether so you never see any inside the house, you’ll need to start getting them where they’re roosting.
 This means treating the homes exterior.
 And the spring is a great time to spray so you can “intercept” and kill the stink bugs currently using your home now.
 This way they don’t return next fall which they’ll surely do if you don’t get them before they leave.
 You see, stink bugs leave scent trails on homes they use so once your house is marked, they’ll be back next fall and when they return, they typically bring a lot of their friends which is why the problem will get worse and worse if left untreated.